featherbear/UNSW-COMP6445/site/content/professionalism/an-expert-witness.md

     * Appropriate
     * Sole use, should not be used for other matters
     * Information provided was correct, i can't be held liable if it's wrong
+  * Assumptions
+  * Structure of this report
+  * Code of conduct